DanielSanchez-M/qbb2024-answers/d2_exercises/README.md

 # Q2
 - grep pseudogene gene.gtf will not be specific to the IG genes and instead gather the data from all those classified as pseudogene.
 Including the TR genes, non-coding genes,etc.
-- A better way to search for the specific pseudogene under gene_type would be to use the grep function and specify specifically which terms should be included and which ones should be excluded.
-The terms overlap would be added to be excluded.
-- (qb24) cmdb@QuantBio-10 d2_exercises % grep -F "pseudogene" genes.gtf | grep  -v "overlap" | less -S
+- A better way to classify would be to specify IG_pseudogene, as I had done in the code in Q1 above.

 # Q3
 - (base) cmdb@QuantBio-10 d2_exercises % cut -f1,4,5,14 gene-tabs.gtf > genes.bed